We interviewed Anne Boden, Founder at Starling Bank on her experience and thoughts on women in tech.

 My role has changed a lot since founding Starling Bank.
-As chief executive, I can get involved with anything from dealing with investors, to regulators, to policymakers.
+I can get involved with anything from dealing with investors, to regulators, to policymakers.
 Internally, my time is taken with new product development, marketing and a million other things that keep a fast-growing bank on track.
 However large we become though, I never lose sight of the tech side.
 This is the key part of our DNA.
 We still tweak the app every single day and everyone is encouraged to come up with new ideas all the time.
 I am a fierce guardian of our culture of innovation.

 I decided very early on that I loved technology.
 At school, I hated all the rough and tumble of outdoor sports, things always seemed so dirty and messy in the science labs.
 But tech, that was all about making beautiful shiny equipment do incredible things.
 It helped too that I really enjoyed maths.
 I could think of nothing nicer than adding up long rows of figures.
 I’ve also always gravitated towards organising data.
 As a small child, I used to organise brochures and books into alphabetical order.